 This 6-quart crockpot can serve more than seven people.
 Your family and guests can be served straight from the stylish removable oval stoneware insert.

 Without the lid, the slow cookers’ removable crockery insert can be used in a conventional oven up to 400 degrees Fahrenheit.
-It can also be used safely in the microwave oven without the lid.
+It can also be used safely in the microwave oven without a lid.

 The Crock-Pot 6-Quart Programmable Cook & Carry Slow Cooker with Digital Timer can be programmed for cooking anywhere from 30 minutes to 20 hours.
 After the cooking time has been completed the crockpot will automatically shift to the warm setting.
 Allowing you to sit down to eat when you are ready to do so.

 Cleaning up this crockpot is easy and simple.
 Allow the slow cooker to cool down before cleaning.
 Don’t forget to unplug!
-Then you can either use soapy hot water to clean both the stoneware and the lid.
+Then you can use soapy hot water to clean both the stoneware and the lid.

 Alternatively, these crockpots’ stoneware and lid are dishwasher safe.
 Then simply wipe out the metal base with a soft cloth and soapy water.